jbloomlab/IFNsorted_flu_single_cell/README.md

 The analysis makes substantial use of the [Monocle][] package, and the results are described within the notebook.

 #### Assemble into paper
-The [./paper](paper) subdirectory builds the paper..
-It contains the LaTex source for the paper and manually created figures.
+The [./paper/](paper) subdirectory contains the LaTex source for the paper and manually created figures.
 Figures related to the single-cell sequencing are created automatically and placed into this directory.

 ## Input data
-The `./data/` subdirectory contains input data used by the analysis:
+The [./data/](data) subdirectory contains input data used by the analysis:

-1. The file [./data/PacBio_runs.csv](./data/PacBio_runs.csv) contains a list of the PacBio runs and the locations of their corresponding subreads files on the Hutch computing cluster.
+1. [./data/PacBio_runs.csv](./data/PacBio_runs.csv) contains a list of the PacBio runs and the locations of their corresponding subreads files on the Hutch computing cluster.

 2. The subdirectory [./data/flu_sequences/](./data/flu_sequences) contains the influenza genomes for both the wildtype A/WSN/1933 virus and the variants with double synonymous barcodes.
 See the [README](./data/flu_sequences/README.md) in that directory for more details.

 3. The subdirectory [./data/images/](./data/images/) contains some schematic images used in the Jupyter notebooks.

-## Results and Conclusions
-The results from the analysis in each notebook are displayed and described in that notebook.

-All output from the analyses are written to the `./results/` subdirectory.

 [align_and_annotate.ipynb]: align_and_annotate.ipynb
 [monocle_analysis.ipynb]: monocle_analysis.ipynb